Divide, Interact, Sample: The Two-System Paradigm: A Two-System Approach for Samplers

 In a two-system adaptive variant, we can separate the adaptation for each subsystem.
 For example, we could maintain separate estimates for the $X$ and $Y$ groups:

-and then use $\Theta_T^X$ when proposing updates for subsystem $Y$, and $\Theta_T^Y$ when updating subsystem $X$.
-In this way, each half of the ensemble adapts based on the other half, maintaining cross-system independence at each step.
+Then $\Theta_k^X$ is used when proposing updates for subsystem $Y$, and $\Theta_k^Y$ when updating subsystem $X$.
+In this way, each half of the ensemble adapts based on the other half, maintaining cross-system independence at each step.}

-\begin{remark} Analyzing adaptive MCMC typically requires verifying two ingredients, geometric ergodicity of the frozen kernels and diminishing adaptation, which can be technically involved.
-An alternative is to use a finite adaptation schedule: choose a cutoff time \(T\), update the tuning parameter \(\Theta_t\) only for \(t\le T\), and then fix \(\Theta=\Theta_T\) for \(t>T\).
-After \(T\), the algorithm reduces to a standard (non-adaptive) MCMC with kernel \(P_{\Theta_T}\), so classical convergence results apply.
-In particular, if \(P_{\Theta_T}\) is $\rho$-irreducible and aperiodic, the post-\(T\) segment converges to the target and (after a short additional burn-in) can be treated as draws from a stationary chain.

-The samplers we consider in Section \ref{sec:ensemble_chain_mcmc} can be shown to be geometrically ergodic and satisfy diminishing adaptation.
-As such, we do not consider finite adaptive samplers in this paper. \end{remark}